nesdoug/M1TE2/Readme.txt

     - added slider bars for color
     - changed default map height to 28
 1.7 - minor fix slider bar updating
+    - fixed tilemap image zoom code that cut of 1/2 a pixel at the top and left, that effected exported pictures also.
+    - fixed bug, double clicking in a dialogue box caused a mouse event on the tilemap below it.
+    - added hotkeys to change the tileset-1,2,3,4,5,6,7,8

 Note, the RLE is a special compression format that I wrote,